 Previously declared an archdiocesan shrine, the facility took an even greater designation in 2014.
 On March 19, the U.S. Conference of Catholic Bishops (USCCB) designated it as a national shrine, which, according to Archbishop Joseph E. Kurts of Louisville, Ky., reflects American Catholics' love for the late pope.

 The change takes effect Sunday, April 27, 2014, the day set by Pope Francis for Pope John Paul II’s canonization.
-In conjunction with the raising of John Paul II to the honors of the altar, the facility will be known as the Saint John Paul II National Shrine.
-The shrine will mark the occasion with liturgical celebrations, a reception, and a gathering of young people.
+In conjunction with the raising of John Paul II to the honors of the altar, the facility changed its name to Saint John Paul II National Shrine.
+The shrine marked the occasion with liturgical celebrations, a reception, and a gathering of young people.

 “The American bishops are pleased to reflect the love of Catholics in America for John Paul II by designating this location a national shrine,” said Louisville Archbishop Joseph Kurtz, who signed the bishops’ decree as USCCB president.
 “This national shrine is truly America’s fitting tribute and remembrance of his legacy.”